 - Full Description

 What would a well-regulated financial system look like?
-Up until now, policymakers, financial experts, and leading academics the world over have been content to avoid offering concrete answers to this pressing question, preferring instead to advocate for worthy but lukewarm reforms that ultimately leave the global financial system exposed to the very same risks that so recently brought it to its knees.
-But the world economy literally cannot afford to dodge this question any longerwhich is why, in Reinventing Financial Regulation, Avinash Persaud tackles it head-on.
+Until now, policymakers, financial experts, and leading academics have been content to avoid facing this question head–on.
+We have been offered piecemeal reforms that ultimately leave the global financial system exposed to different versions of the same risks that so recently brought it to its knees.
+The world economy literally cannot afford to dodge this question any longer.

 What youll learn